 The coalescing focus of the expedition investigates contemporary forms of subsistence living.

 Research subjects have varied from homeless self-proclaimed punks couch surfing in Savannah to the natural gas wells that stud otherwise uninhabited high desert sites.
-From 2012 to 2013, the Expedition surveyed the perimeter of the United States, traveling the Atlantic coast and into rural areas of Maine, New Hampshire, Georgia, Arizona, and New Mexico.
-Currently the expedition is investigating public rangelands and off-the-grid high desert living.
+From 2012 to 2015, the Expedition surveyed the perimeter of the United States, traveling the Atlantic coast and into rural areas of Maine, New Hampshire, Georgia, Arizona, and New Mexico.
+Currently the expedition is investigating public range lands and off-the-grid high desert living.